 Ablation of the sympathetic nervous system is a standard model for the study of sympathetic nervous system regulation of immune function

 Ablation of the sympathetic nervous system by chemical sympathectomy is a standard model for the study of sympathetic nervous system regulation of immune function.
 We have previously documented that chemical denervation results in enhanced antigen-specific, but suppressed mitogen-induced, cytokine production by spleen cells.
 In our investigation into the mechanisms of sympathectomy-induced immune alterations, we first evaluated the peritoneal environment into which the protein antigen keyhole limpet hemocyanin is administered.
-Denervation resulted in increased production of tumor necrosis factor-alpha by peritoneal exudate cells and these cells appeared to have enhanced antigen presenting capability.
+Denervation resulted in increased production of tumor necrosis factor- by peritoneal exudate cells and these cells appeared to have enhanced antigen presenting capability.
 We hypothesized that nerve terminal destruction may be inducing an inflammatory response by monocyte/macrophages and other cell types throughout the periphery that could differentially alter subsequent mitogen versus antigen-specific responses.
-However, no evidence of sympathectomy-induced systemic or local splenic inflammatory responses was observed, as indicated by measuring the proinflammatory cytokines tumor necrosis factor-alpha and interleukin-1beta.
+However, no evidence of sympathectomy-induced systemic or local splenic inflammatory responses was observed, as indicated by measuring the proinflammatory cytokines tumor necrosis factor- and interleukin-1.
 These experiments indicate that an inflammatory response is not likely to be responsible for sympathectomy-induced immune alterations, eliminating a potential confounding factor in interpreting sympathectomy studies.
 Copyright 2001 Elsevier Science (USA).

 Authors: Callahan T.A.1, 2; Moynihan J.A.1, 2, 3, 4, 5